Makes 4 large flatbreads or 6-8 small ones

 So my partner and I tried the basic flatbread recipe and they were to die for!
 And then I thought “Hey I wonder what else you could do?
 I wonder if I could stuff them…” and this is how this recipe was born!
 This recipe goes perfectly with either our chicken rendang or the quick curry recipe!

 - In a small bowl, mix together the mozzarella, parsley, garlic and olive oil and season with salt and pepper to your liking.

 - In a separate large bowl, add the flour and make a well for 1 cup of the yoghurt and salt.
 Gently start combining it together and once the dough forms a shaggy ball, start kneading it in the bowl.
 If it feels too dry add a bit of yoghurt, 1 tablespoon at a time, till it becomes a soft dough.

 - At this stage, you will need to divide the dough.
 You will need 2 balls per flatbread.
 For example, if you want 8 flatbreads you will need to divide the dough into 16 balls.
 They will be very very small but they will end up the size of a small taco shell!

 On a lightly floured bench, roll the balls out as thin as you can get them without them ripping though.

 - Once you have your balls rolled out, grab a decent amount of cheese filling and spread it out over the centre of the dough leaving about 1cm gap around the edges.

-- Preheat a large pan over medium-low heat.
-Brush one side of your flatbreads with olive oil and place oiled side down for 3-4 minutes, brushing the other side with oil as well, flip and cook for a further 3 minutes.
+- Preheat a large non-stick pan over medium-low heat.
+Cook flatbreads 1 at a time 3-4 minutes on each side or until lightly browned.
 Once cooked, place into a bowl with a tea towel to keep warm, then serve!